design-group/style-guide/README.md

 Any code within a Markdown document should be contained in a snippet.

 ##### Links
-To add a link to a website, write the link text in [brackets], followed by the URL in parantheses.
+To add a link to a website, write the link text in [brackets], followed by the URL in (parantheses).

 *This code:*
 ```